 However, if you have a weak immune system, you can suffer severely.

 Conditions like HIV, cancer, diabetes, Kidney disease can weaken the immune system.

 Moreover, drugs used to treat psoriasis and rheumatoid arthritis, chemotherapy, old age, malnutrition and young age can also weaken your immunity, increasing the risk of TB.

 Traveling to High-Risk Areas

-Certain areas have more cases of Tuberculosis and have more resistant bacterium strains.
+Certain areas have more cases of TB and have more resistant bacterium strains.

 Therefore, living and traveling to these areas poses a risk to you.

 These places are Asia, Russia, Latin America, Africa, Eastern Europe and the Caribbean Islands.

 Excessive alcohol consumption and the use of IV drugs will weaken the immune system, hence making you more susceptible to TB.